hartwork/antijack/README.md

 It should be noted that:

-- Alternative options for mitigations include:
+- Alternative options for mitigation include:
   - `setsid(2)` (or `setsid(1)`) with drawbacks or
   - use of a PTY.
 - With security in mind, we need to ask